 1. Place vehicle in Park, with all doors shut

-4. Keep the brake and buttons pressed until the screen comes back on
+3. Keep the buttons pressed until the screen turns off and begins to reboot

 Model 3/Y Hard Reboot Steps